 Images that highlight new applications of a diagnostic or therapeutic procedure will be featured in this section as well as brief case studies showing a clinical application or interesting presentation of a clinical condition.
-Articles should not exceed 250 words, 2 illustrations and 2 references and there should be no more than 3 authors.
-Submissions that do not adhere to these strict limits will be immediately returned to the author and not enter the peer review system.
+Submissions that do not adhere to the strict limits will be immediately returned to the author and not enter the peer review system.
 AVI or MPEG files can be included as data supplements.

 You need to provide proof of consent for publication from the patient(s) described in the article.
-We need written consent from every patient (or guardian) regardless of whether the patient can be identified from the images, preferably using the BMJ consent form (available in 13 languages).
+We need written consent from every patient (or guardian) regardless of whether the patient can be identified from the images, preferably using the BMJ consent form.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of:

 - The journal editor, an editorial board member or a learned society may wish to organise a meeting, sponsorship may be sought and the proceedings published as a supplement.

 - The journal editor, editorial board member or learned society may wish to commission a supplement on a particular theme or topic.
 Again, sponsorship may be sought.